saminiir/seetweets/README.md

 ===
 Developed with Python 2.7.3, Ubuntu 12.04 LTS and Eclipse PyDev.

-Made purely for educational purposes - Although I haven't decided on the license yet, it'll be "free" software.

 Tested with:
 Ubuntu 12.04 LTS
 Raspbian 2012-12-16

 Features to come:
--Enable copying of tweets and linking of hashtags -Better customizing of the tweet popup by the user
+1. Enable copying of tweets and linking of hashtags
+2. Customizing of the tweet popup by the user
+3. Documentation

 License
 ===